“Converkit” is a unique marketing platform.

 First, they have the email marketing part, which has the most extensive feature set.
 They also have a conversion funnel (sales) solution that helps businesses capture leads.

-Some smaller sections include paid ads management, a website builder, a landing page creation kit, etc. Put simply, there are quite a bit of features, and businesses of any size or industry can make use of GetResponse.
+Some smaller sections include paid ads management, a website builder, a landing page creation kit, etc. Put simply, there are quite a bit of feature, and businesses of any size or industry can make use of GetResponse.

 As such, ConvertKit has a leg up on this competitor.
 ConvertKit rarely, if ever, gets complaints about usability, which is understandable.
 However, the company marketed itself towards creators, focusing on fewer features and more usability.